regular/ache/Readme.md

 Planned first-wave tool support via npm modules
 - ache-fontcustom
 - ache-coffee
+- ache-ejs
 - ache-jade
 - ache-stylus
-- ache-component
+- ache-browserify
-- ache-mocha
+- ache-lab
 - ache-casper

     npm install ache-casper # installs all necessary binaries

-Q: how can we do this without flooding the npm namespace?
+- Q: how can we do this without flooding the npm namespace?
-A: there's a new npm feature, right?
+- A: there's a new npm feature, right?
-A: several generic built-in adapter to wrap around typical tool functions, promisify()-style
+- A: several generic built-in adapter to wrap around typical tool functions, promisify()-style

 ## it's fractal
 - a part consists of parts